 6 tablespoons nutritional yeast

 ½ teaspoon black pepper

-Add all ingredients (except the Earth Balance) to a medium-size pot.
+Add water, millet, bouillon, nutritional yeast and black pepper to a medium-size pot.
 Cover pot then bring to boil.
 Reduce heat and continue to cook on low.
-After about 20 minutes uncover pot and stir.
+After about 20 minutes uncover pot and stir in cauliflower.
 Continue to cook for another 20 minutes, stirring occasionally to prevent sticking.
 The more the grains break down, the creamier the texture.
 Add Earth Balance (or butter) and stir into the polenta.
 Serve warm or hot.
 Enjoy!